TV & Internet Bundles

 AT&T offers discounts on its internet service for military members and families, older adults, first responders, and low-income households.

 - Military and first responders: Active duty military, veterans, and military families can get a $15 per month discount on internet and DIRECTV services.
 To qualify, active-duty members just need to provide their “.mil” email; veterans need to show proof of a valid veteran’s ID, a veteran-designated driver’s license, or DD214.
 Military families can bring a veteran health insurance card or dependent’s ID for verification.
 First responders need a current employee/volunteer badge or pay stub to qualify for AT&T’s discounts.

 - Senior citizens and low-income households: AT&T offers “AT&T Access,” a program that offers plans for low-income consumers.
 Customers who meet the criteria for service can get broadband (at least 25 Mbps) home internet access at discounted rates.

 How to get the best deal with AT&T Internet

 There are a few shopping tips worth keeping in mind, regardless of location:

 - Get a sense of the kind of speeds you’ll need.
 Once you’ve figured out what options are available at your address, it’s time to take a look at your average internet usage.
 In some cases, you can save money by getting a slower plan, so long as that slower plan meets your basic needs.
 Use our bandwidth calculator to figure out how much speed you need.

-- Look through the promotions, and make sure the “final” price is reasonable.
+- Look through the promotions and make sure the “final” price is reasonable.
 AT&T internet deals last for a year on average.
-Prices increase about $20.
-If you bundle, expect your prices to increase even more.
-For more on AT&T’s price after the first year, read the AT&T Plans & Pricing page.
+After that, prices increase about $20.
+If you bundle, expect your cost to increase even more.